Elementor: 9 Features We’re Hoping for in the Next Update

 When designing the simplest customer journeys, we think a lot about where people are likely to click for more information.
 A great catch-all is to make a whole column clickable as a call to action, increasing click-through rates.
 This method adapts well to mobile, where touch-screens make following text links more fiddly.

-At the moment, we can make clickable columns with some HTML editing.
+At the moment, we can make clickable columns in Elementor with some HTML editing.
 A native feature to create clickable or linkable columns in Elementor would show the developers recognise how web creation and site navigation is changing.

 When building a website with Elementor, all of the content comes through widgets.
 Part of the reason we use Elementor is that they have so many advanced widget options – we rarely have to look far for a progress bar, product image or testimonial carousel.
 That said, there are some gaps that we’d like to see filled.